Earth Notes: LED Lighting: Mini ReviewsUpdated 2019-12-14 20:55 GMT.

 The first place we've been testing it is in our small bathroom, which long ago was lit by a 60W or 100W incandescent as I recall, but we had a 7W LED (~470lm) bulb there for a while which we grew used to.
 My daughter and and partner both commented on the new lamp being noticeably brighter, which should make it easier to spot dirt on us and the surfaces!
 Reading in the bath was slightly hard work with the 7W lamp; the new one is a definite improvement there.

-Both our children's nightlights 2009-- are these 0.5W LED mains plugs, a tiny 1/10th the consumption of the incandescent type that we used before.
+Both our children's nightlights 2009 onwards were these 0.5W LED mains plugs, a tiny 1/10th the consumption of the incandescent type that we used before.
 Note that they don't actually seem to draw less power when they turn off in daytime, and we turn them off manually anyway.

 We're very happy with these robust lamps.

-(Note: even the puny 0.5W these consume is horribly inefficient in that the vast majority is being turned into heat rather than light.)
+Note: even the puny 0.5W these consume is horribly inefficient in that the vast majority is being turned into heat rather than light.(More photos.)

 In 2011 I bought a basic Maplin 'decorative' LED strip lighting kit (A07JT) for the kitchen at the 'offer' price of ~£25, but only 'temporarily' fixed it up, actually sticky-taped (as very lightweight) under a cupboard above a work surface but we had not used it much as the quantity of light was maybe not quite what was hoped for.